tpapp/TrustRegionMethods.jl/README.md

 3. *AD agnostic function evaluations*: an objective function just returns a value with properties `residual` and `Jacobian`.
 It can be any type that supports this, and carry extra payload relevant to your problem.
 However, if you just want to code an ℝⁿ → ℝⁿ function, it can do AD for you using wrappers (currently `ForwardDiff`).

 4. *Support for bailing out*: some inputs just may not be possible or worthwhile to evaluated for very complicated functions (eg economic models).
-You can signal this by returning `nothing`.
+You can signal this by returning non-finite residuals (eg `NaN`s).

 ## Example